Ampleforth Abbey: Child-abuse scandal

-In November 2017, as part of its larger mandate, the national Independent Inquiry into Child Sexual Abuse (IICSA) undertook an investigation into the prevalence of paedophilia in the English Benedictine Congregation and its failures in protecting young people over many decades, focusing on the abbeys of Downside, Ealing and Ampleforth.
+In November 2017, as part of its larger mandate, the national Independent Inquiry into Child Sexual Abuse (IICSA) undertook an investigation into the prevalence of paedophilia in the English Benedictine Congregation and its failures in protecting young people over many decades, focusing on the abbeys of Downside in Somerset, Ealing in London and Ampleforth in North Yorkshire.
 The final report outlined a series of failures at Ampleforth but also noted the ongoing efforts of both the Abbey and College to address the safeguarding concerns.
 It found credible allegations of physical, emotional and sexual abuse perpetrated by monks and lay members of Ampleforth.
 In addition safeguarding concerns were noted about some monks relating to grooming, inappropriate touching and pornography addiction.
-The Ampleforth monks named in the report included: Fr.
-Piers Grant-Ferris, Fr.
-Gregory Carroll, Fr.
-Bernard Green (deceased 2013) and a number of unidentified monks referred to as RC-F3, RC-F8, RC-F27, RC-F16, RC-F18, RC-F91 and RC-F95.
+The Ampleforth monks named in the report included: Piers Grant-Ferris, Gregory Carroll, Bernard Green (deceased 2013) and a number of unidentified monks referred to as RC-F3, RC-F8, RC-F27, RC-F16, RC-F18, RC-F91 and RC-F95.

 Abbot Christopher Jamison, then newly elected President of the English Benedictine Congregation, welcomed the report, apologising for the abuse and the congregation's failure to address it and urging other victims to come forward.
-Fr.
 Piers Grant-Ferris was convicted in 2006 of twenty counts of indecent assault.
-Peter Turner, formerly known as Fr.
-Gregory Carroll, was jailed for more than 20 years for his offences of child abuse.
+Peter Turner, formerly known as Gregory Carroll, was jailed for more than 20 years for his offences of child abuse.